anyuzer/draft-ra-wiki/performance/css-optimization.md

 ## Why

-Telus websites should have excellent search engine optimization.
+TELUS websites should have excellent search engine optimization.
 On search engines like Google, performance plays a big role in gaining a high SEO rank.
-Telus developers are strongly encouraged to maximise performance in order to make high gains in SEO.
+TELUS developers are strongly encouraged to maximise performance in order to make high gains in SEO.

 ## What